mark-5-9/mark59-wip/README.md

   <ul>
 	<li>This release was built and tested using JMeter 5.5.
 	<br>There are incompatibilities with the recently released 5.6 version of JMeter, so please deploy to JMeter 5.5.
-	<br>We plan to work on a JMeter 5.6 compatible version of Mark59 as a priority for our next release.</li>
+	<br>A JMeter 5.6 compatible version of Mark59 planned on next release.</li>
   </ul>

   <ul>